Richmond, British Columbia: Retail

+Neighbourhood shopping centres are distributed throughout Richmond's residential areas, serving as central gathering points for their surrounding communities.
+These centres provide essential services such as grocery stores, restaurants, cafes, and pharmacies.
+Examples include Garden City Shopping Centre, Blundell Centre, Broadmoor Village, Ironwood Plaza, Terra Nova Village, Cambie Plaza, and Seafair Shopping Centre.

+Street-facing retail and dining establishments are also prevalent in the city, particularly concentrated in the City Centre and Steveston Village.

 Development

 Richmond city planners are one year into their update of its official plan, passed in fall 2019, for the city centre.
 The plan is anchored by the Canada Line and includes the development of nine transit-oriented village centres.
 The population of the area is expected to grow from about 40,000 to 120,000 residents.

 According to a senior planner for the city, the goal of the plan is to "turn the middle arm of the Fraser River into a focus instead of an edge."
 A Richmond parks manager said that for "too long residents have felt contained by the river, seen it as being to their backs.
 Now, they want people to face the river and embrace the waterfront."

 Lansdowne

-Lansdowne Centre will be closing in 2025 to make way for 24 towers.
-Within this development plan, there will be mixed housing, large public spaces with a Civic Plaza slated to be placed in the corner of Lansdowne Road and No 3 Road.
-The property owner, Vanprop Investment Inc., has plans for Lansdowne to be a pedestrian-friendly area with shops and services lined within its block.
+Lansdowne Centre is proposing to undergo redevelopment to make way for a 50-acre master planned mixed-use community, which is estimated to take 20 years to build out.
+Within this development plan, there will be mixed use buildings featuring retail, offices, and housing.
+Large public spaces in the forms of parks and plazas will be interspersed in between.
+The property owner, Vanprop Investment Ltd., has plans for Lansdowne to be a pedestrian-friendly area with shops and services lined within its block.